IshwariWalke/To-do-List-Application/README.md

 To-Do List Application

 Overview:
 This project is a simple To-Do List Application implemented in C++.
-The application allows users to manage their tasks efficiently by providing features such as adding tasks, removing tasks, marking tasks as completed, and viewing all tasks.
+It allows users to manage tasks efficiently by providing the following features:

+1. Add Tasks with a title.
+2. Remove Tasks by index.
+3. Mark Tasks as Completed.
+4. View All Tasks along with their completion status.
+5. The application runs using a menu-driven interface where users can interact with the list through various options.

 Key Features:

-Add a Task: Users can add new tasks with a title.
+1. Add Task: Users can input a task title to add it to the list.
-Remove a Task: Users can remove tasks by specifying the task index.
+2. Remove Task: Users can delete a task by specifying its index.
-Mark a Task as Completed: Users can mark tasks as completed based on the task index.
+3. Mark Task as Completed: Users can complete tasks by selecting them through an index.
-Display All Tasks: Users can view a list of all tasks along with their status (completed or not).

-The program runs via a menu-driven interface where the user can select operations to perform on their to-do list.
-How the Application Works

-Adding a Task:
-When a user adds a task, they provide a task title.
-The new task is added to the list with a default status of "Not Completed."
-Removing a Task:
-The user can remove any task from the list by providing the index number of the task.
-Once removed, the task is no longer available in the list.
-Marking a Task as Completed:
-Users can mark a task as completed by providing the corresponding task index.
-The task's status is updated to "Completed."

-Displaying All Tasks:
-This option shows all tasks in the list along with their completion status.
-Users can view tasks in order of creation.
+4. Display Tasks: The app displays all tasks, showing whether they are completed or not.

-Sample Output:
+Sample Menu:
 --- To-Do List Menu ---
 1. Add Task
 2. Remove Task
 3. Mark Task as Completed
 4. Display All Tasks
 5. Exit
-Enter your choice: 1
-Enter task title: Finish coding assignment
-Task added: Finish coding assignment

-Enter your choice: 4
-1. Finish coding assignment [Not Completed]

-Enter your choice: 3
-Enter task index to mark as completed: 1
-Task marked as completed: Finish coding assignment

 Getting Started:

-To run the program, follow these simple steps.
+To run the project, follow these steps:

 Prerequisites
-You need to have a C++ compiler installed on your system.
-Some common compilers include: g++ (GCC)
+You need a C++ compiler such as:

+g++ (GCC)
 Clang
 Installation
 Clone the Repository:

-First, clone the repository to your local machine using Git or download the code as a ZIP file. bash
+bash
 Copy code
 git clone https://github.com/your-username/todo-list-app.git

-Navigate to the Project Directory: bash
+Navigate to the Project Directory:

+bash
 Copy code
 cd todo-list-app

-Compile the Code:
-Use a C++ compiler to compile the code.
-Here’s an example using g++: bash
+Compile the Code: Use the following command to compile the application:

+bash
 Copy code
 g++ todo_list.cpp -o todo_list

-Run the Program:
+Run the Program: Run the application using:

-After compiling, you can run the program as follows: bash
+bash
 Copy code
 ./todo_list

-Running the Program:
+Running the Application

-Once the program starts, you will be presented with a menu of options:
+Once the program starts, you will be presented with the menu.
+From here, you can:

-1. Add Task: You can add tasks by selecting this option and providing a task title.
+Add new tasks.
-Remove Task: Remove tasks by providing their index number from the list.
+Remove tasks by index.
-Mark Task as Completed: Mark a specific task as completed using its index number.
+Mark a task as completed.
-2. Display All Tasks: View all the tasks in the list along with their status.
+Display all tasks.
-3. Exit: Exit the program.
+Exit the application.

 Example Walkthrough:

-1.Start by adding a few tasks.
+Start by adding a few tasks.
-2.Display the list of tasks to check what you have added.
+View the list of tasks to see what has been added.
-3.Mark one of the tasks as completed and verify by displaying the tasks again.
+Mark one task as completed.
-4.Remove a task from the list and display the updated task list.
+Remove a task from the list.
-5.Exit the program once you are done.
+Exit the program.

-Example Interaction:
+Sample Interaction:
 --- To-Do List Menu ---
 1. Add Task
 2. Remove Task
 3. Mark Task as Completed
 4. Display All Tasks
 5. Exit

 Enter your choice: 1
 Enter task title: Complete project report
 Task added: Complete project report